 Skip to content

-The video player supports pre-roll ads via DFP.
-You can tailor ad logic to each video through a JavaScript function.
-The system makes ad requests once per video right before the video begins playing.
+The Video Center player supports pre-roll ads through Google Ad Manager.
+You can tailor ad logic for each video using a JavaScript function.
+The system makes an ad request per video right before the video begins playing.

-You can configure several other options, if needed.
-You can configure the location with the locale setting (for example, es, fr, and so on).
+You can configure the location with the locale setting (for example, es, fr, it).
 You can set the maximum number of ad wrappers with the maxAdWrappers setting (default: 4).
 By default, the player supports VPAID ads, but you can disable this setting with the vpaidEnabled property.

 Examples